mightymaxworks/pickleplus/replit.md

 - **UDF Standardization**: Always reuse existing components instead of creating new ones - make admin functions enhanced versions of player components
 - **Admin Match Recording**: Admin match recorder must be exact replica of player QuickMatchRecorder component with enhanced admin capabilities

-## Development Guidelines
-- Keep things simple - avoid unnecessary complex naming like "Enhanced" prefixes
-- Use only `/udd` route for Universal Development Dashboard
-- Tab labels must be concise and easy to navigate
-- **Mandatory Pre-Development Protocol**: All new requirements must be discussed, confirmed, and integrated into UDD before development begins
-- **Mobile-First UDD Design**: All dashboard sections must be mobile-optimized and concise
-- All critical gaps development strategy must be integrated into universal development dashboard before proceeding with implementation

 ## System Architecture
 Pickle+ utilizes a modern full-stack architecture with a React frontend, Node.js backend, and PostgreSQL database.
 All development adheres to a modular architecture and evidence-based completion standards, ensuring specialized route modules, proper registration functions, and authentic data integration.

 ### Universal Development Framework
-- **Universal Development Dashboard (UDD)**: Located at `/udd` route (`client/src/pages/CoachingWorkflowAnalysis.tsx`), this dashboard serves as the central hub for tracking all development workflows including:
+- **Universal Development Dashboard (UDD)**: Located at `/udd` route, this dashboard serves as the central hub for tracking all development workflows including requirements planning, mobile-first design, and interactive workflow.
-  - **Requirements Planning**: Mandatory integration point for all new feature discussions and approvals
-  - **Mobile-First Design**: Optimized interface for mobile devices with concise information display
-  - **Interactive UDF Workflow**: Full implementation of the Discussion → UDD Integration → Review → Sequential Validation → Development protocol with proper button functionality
-  - Module development and integration status
-  - User journey implementation and testing
-  - UI/UX component development tracking
-  - API endpoint validation and testing
-  - Critical gaps analysis and resolution
-  - Phase-based development progression
-- **UDF Workflow Implementation**: Complete workflow system with:
-  - "Review Requirements & Begin Development" buttons that trigger proper UDF workflow
+- **UDF Workflow Implementation**: A complete workflow system with "Review Requirements & Begin Development" buttons, `RequirementReviewDialog` with sequential validation, state management, and an Agent Communication System to trigger implementation work.
-  - RequirementReviewDialog with sequential validation checks
-  - Workflow state management and history tracking
-  - Proper dependency validation before development authorization
-  - **Agent Communication System**: "Begin Development" button generates and copies development request message for user to send to agent, triggering actual implementation work
-- **Unified Tracking**: All development activities are monitored through the UDD, providing real-time validation and comprehensive status reporting across the entire platform ecosystem.
+- **Unified Tracking**: All development activities are monitored through the UDD for real-time validation and status reporting.
 - **Pre-Development Protocol**: No development begins until requirements are discussed, confirmed, and integrated into UDD with proper phase planning.
 - **Development Workflow**: Discussion → UDD Integration → Review & Validation → Sequential Dependency Check → Development Authorization → Implementation